rudransh-singh/currency-conversion-system/README.md

 # Currency Conversion Program

+## Overview

 This is a simple program to convert one currency to another in accordance with the corresponding currency conversion rates and to find the best method of conversion between two currencies.

+## Usage

-The main.c program has an infinite while loop to felicitate multiple queries.
+The main.c program has an infinite while loop to facilitate multiple queries.
 Each query is made by entering the number of the operation to be performed followed by additional information if required, like the name of the trade bank, currency conversion rate or currency name.

 The list of possible operations along with their input command syntax is given below: